Configuration

 Zenoh

 /etc/rdyn/zenoh_config.json5 configures the agent's Zenoh networking (router endpoints, mode, etc.).
-If it is absent, the agent falls back to a [zenoh] section in robot.toml.
+If it is absent, the agent falls back to a [zenoh] section in agent.toml.
 For background, see Zenoh.
 The Zenoh router endpoints for your deployment are provided by the web app; for help, contact [email protected].